-The compensation committee engaged an independent compensation consultant, Pearl Meyer & Partners, LLC, to help evaluate peer companies for cash compensation and long-term incentive purposes, analyze applicable compensation data and determine appropriate compensation levels for our executive officers.
-Neither the compensation committee nor the Company has retained Pearl Meyer & Partners, LLC for any other purpose.
+The compensation committee engaged an independent compensation consultant, Pearl Meyer & Partners, LLC, ("PM&P") to help evaluate peer companies for cash compensation and long-term incentive purposes, analyze applicable compensation data and determine appropriate compensation levels for our executive officers.
+PM&P also helps review the peer group annually, provides the committee with up to date information and trends in the marketplace, as well as assists the committee in understanding the Company's alignment of pay and performance for 2012.
+Neither the compensation committee nor the Company has retained PM&P for any other purpose.

-The following selection criteria were used to develop the comparative peer group that the compensation committee and its compensation consultant used in assessing the competitiveness of our executive compensation for purposes of fiscal 2011 compensation actions:
+The following selection criteria were used to develop the comparative peer group that the compensation committee and its compensation consultant used in assessing the competitiveness of our executive compensation for purposes of fiscal 2012 compensation actions:

-- Companies with revenues within a similar range (1/4 to 3x) - · Companies with similar market capitalizations
+- Companies with revenues within a similar range (0.25x to 3.5x) - · Companies with similar market capitalizations - Companies within the technology industry - Companies with a similar business strategy - Highly innovative product(s) and/or technological advancement - Moderate to high growth over a 1-, 3-, and 5- year period - Moderate mix of sales in the United States and internationally - Companies with moderate to high level of research and development expense

-- · Companies within the technology industry - Companies with a similar business strategy - Highly innovative product(s) technological advancement - Moderate to high growth over a 1-, 3-, and 5- year period - Moderate sales in the United States and internationally - · Companies with moderate to high level of research and development expense - Companies with two or more lines of business defense and commercial electronics
+· Where possible, companies with two or more lines of business - i.e. defense and commercial electronics